 The stability of the baseline is checked prior to each measurement and the zero point is adjusted automatically.
 The typical zero drift during a measurement is below 0.0001 absorbance units.

-Blanks measured after a sample with high mercury concentration demonstrating that there is virtually no carry over
+Blanks measured after a sample with high mercury concentration demonstrate that there is virtually no carry over

 Unlike traditional mercury analyzers, which use drying tubes for removing water vapor from the sample gas, the AULA 254 uses a maintenance-free thermoelectric dehumidifier.
 The dew point of the gas is decreased below ambient temperature thus the water condenses on the wall of a small glass tube and flows back into the reactor.